benjaminion/upgrading-ethereum-book/src/book.md

 Ethereum's proof of stake protocol has this property.
 In order to finalise a checkpoint ($H_1$), two-thirds of the validators must have attested to it.
 To finalise a conflicting checkpoint ($H_2$) requires two-thirds of validators to attest to that as well.
 Thus, at least one-third of validators must have attested to both checkpoints.
 Since individual validators sign their attestations, this is both detectable and attributable: it's easy to submit the evidence on-chain that those validators contradicted themselves, and they can be punished by the protocol.

-If one-third of validators were to be slashed simultaneously, they would have their entire effective balances burned (up to 32 ETH each).
+If one-third of validators were to be slashed simultaneously, they would have their entire effective balances burned (up to 32&nbsp;ETH each).
 At that point with, say, fifteen million Ether staked in total, the cost of reverting a finalised block would be five million of the attackers' Ether being permanently burned and the attackers being expelled from the network.

 It is obligatory at this point to quote (or paraphrase) Vlad Zamfir: comparing proof of stake to proof of work, "it's as though your ASIC farm burned down if you participated in a 51% attack".